 Heard the buzz about 8K TVs and wondering what all the fuss is about?
 We've got all the details you need to know about the next big TV resolution.

-In the world of consumer tech, nothing stands still for very long.
-And so no sooner has 4K finally started to make sense – with 4K Blu-rays now commonplace and the likes of Netflix, Amazon, Sky Q and BBC iPlayer streaming hours upon hours of 4K content – than manufacturer’s are starting to look to what’s next.
+No sooner has 4K finally started to make sense – with 4K Blu-rays now commonplace and the likes of Netflix, Amazon, Sky Q and BBC iPlayer streaming hours upon hours of 4K content – than manufacturer’s are starting to look to what’s next.
 The answer?
-8K TVs of course.
+8K TVs of course, which are front and centre at CES 2019.

 But is 8K something that you should care about right now?
 We’ve broken down everything you need to know about TV’s next big thing.